paarth-sharma/A-Personal-Arch-Install-Guide/README.md

 ## Time zone

 A selection of timezones can be found under `/usr/share/zoneinfo/`.
-Since I am in the Philippines, I will be using `/usr/share/zoneinfo/Asia/Manila`.
+Since I am in India, I will be using `/usr/share/zoneinfo/Asia/Kolkata`.
 Select the appropriate timezone for your country:

 ```
-# ln -sf /usr/share/zoneinfo/Asia/Manila /etc/localtime
+# ln -sf /usr/share/zoneinfo/Asia/Kolkata /etc/localtime
 ```

 Run `hwclock` to generate `/etc/adjtime`: